Plotting, viewing and following GPX routes

 We have planned 2-3 sessions explaining how to create, view and follow GPX routes, which we are recording.

-The first session (recorded) covers how to view and create routes in ‘Komoot‘ and ‘Ride with GPS‘ (using standard web browser).
+The first session (recorded and available below) covers how to view and create routes in ‘Komoot‘ and ‘Ride with GPS‘ (using standard web browser):

 Note 1: Following the first Zoom session, I have discovered that you can plot circular routes on Komoot – by two techniques, either getting Komoot to automatically calculate a return route from the furthest point (which you can then adapt) or plot waypoint by waypoint (as is used by RideWithGPS) – see https://support.komoot.com/hc/en-us/articles/360024590552-Planning-round-trips